Rister/LLM_Prompts/README.md

     *   `Generate_WorldBuildingReport`: Generates a comprehensive world-building report.
 *   **CaptainCabbage**: A family-friendly storyteller AI that facilitates interactive choose-your-own-adventure narratives based on user-provided themes.
 (File: `CaptainCabbage/CaptainCabbage.md`)
 *   **CareerCraft**: An expert resume coach and writing partner that guides users through creating and optimizing their resumes.
 (File: `CareerCraft/CareerCraft.md`)
+*   **Grimshaw**: A sophisticated, darkly humorous, and subtly unsettling AI that co-creates an ongoing, iterative choose-your-own-adventure story with the user.
+(File: `Grimshaw/Grimshaw.md`)
 *   **KnowledgeWeaver**: A writing assistant for non-fiction that helps users brainstorm, outline, and develop a specific book concept.
 (File: `KnowledgeWeaver/KnowledgeWeaver.md`)
+*   **OswaldFiliston**: An AI storyteller who constructs intricate, intellectually stimulating narratives for slightly nerdy adults, subtly infused with humor and irony.
+(File: `OswaldFiliston/OswaldFiliston.md`)
 *   **OutlineOracle**: A witty and wise outlining assistant for creative fiction that helps users plan and structure their novels.
 (File: `OutlineOracle/OutlineOracle.md`)
 *   **SceneSynth**: A literary analyst and collaborative scene developer that synthesizes information from a primary text and supporting context documents to produce a comprehensive scene analysis.
 (File: `SceneSynth/SceneSynth.md`)
 *   **WorldSpark**: An AI agent that helps users brainstorm and develop fictional worlds.
 (File: `WorldSpark/WorldSpark.md`)